nimiq-network/developer-reference/chapters/pool-protocol.md

 ### Network communication

 A secure websocket connection is used as a transport layer for client-server communication.
-All messages are exchanges as a single WebSocket frame.
+All messages are exchanged as a single WebSocket frame.

 ## Messages